The Russian meatball soup recipe Frikadelki is a staple of… American cuisine. I am in America and it’s a staple of my cuisine.

 - Parsley root (warning: changes the smell, but not the taste)

-- Parsley leaf, at the end, for decoration; adds extra flavor
+- Parsley leaf, in the end, for decoration; adds extra flavor

 - Fresh dill, cut very small; changes the flavor and the taste a little

-Meat preparation for the frikadelki soup is identical with what we have seen from the fried meatballs (kotleti), so I will simply copy it from there.
+Meat preparation for the Frikadelki soup is identical to what we have seen from the fried meatballs (kotleti), so I will simply copy it from there.
 In fact, when I prepared the meat for the “kotleti”, I set aside ⅓ of the composition to use later.
 But here it is again for reference:

 Mix everything except the salt in one bowl; the bowl needs to be large enough to take all ingredients.
 I usually use a pot for this.

 I usually mix everything by hand; a habit I guess.
-There is nothing that says you can not use a mixer like the one here (the kind that is used to mix dough, not an egg beater), if that is what you prefer.
+There is nothing that says you can not use a mixer like the one here (the kind that is used to mix the dough, not an egg beater) if that is what you prefer.

 Cut the cabbage julienne, the smaller the better.
 As you will see in the images, I am not very good at this step!

-Add the water, cut cabbage and the whole onion to the pot ( I use a 6 liters, 6.5qt pot) and let it boil.
+Add the water, cut cabbage, and the whole onion to the pot ( I use 6 liters, 6.5qt pot), and let it boil.
 The cabbage is not easy to boil, the other vegetables will boil much faster, so start with the cabbage in the pot.
-Set the stove to high heat until it starts to boil, then adjust to medium (medium – low) such that the pot still boils slowly while uncovered.
+Set the stove to high heat until it starts to boil, then adjust to medium (medium-low) such that the pot still boils slowly while uncovered.
 Mark this moment, from this time on your soup will be ready in about 90 minutes.

 After you put everything in the pot, the stove is still on medium/low, cover the pot and let it boil for about 30 minutes from the moment when it starts to boil (told you to mark the time!).

-While the pot boils I make the meatballs (small) and set aside; they will not be there for long, no need to refrigerate them.
-These are the Russian frikadelki for our soup.
+While the pot boils I make the meatballs (small) and set them aside; they will not be there for long, no need to refrigerate them.
+These are the Russian Frikadelki for our soup.

-I then skin and cut the potatoes in large chunks – I am not sure but I think it’s called into fries in English.
+I then skin and cut the potatoes into large chunks – I am not sure but I think it’s called fries in English.
 Again, no exact rule here, but the potato pieces will need to be bigger than the other vegetables, or else they will disintegrate in the soup.

 When it starts to boil again, I add the tomato paste.
 I used the whole can (6oz, 170g), you may want to use less if you don’t really like sour soup.
-Tomato paste will make the soup a little sour.
-Mix it well and allow to boil.
+The tomato paste will make the soup a little sour.
+Mix it well and allow it to boil.

-Hint: when you taste the soup, take a little liquid out in a large spoon and put it in a plate, allow it to cool down.
+Hint: when you taste the soup, take a little liquid out in a large spoon and put it on a plate, allowing it to cool down.
 Hot liquids mask their actual taste.
-This is of course true for any soup, not only the Russian style frikadelki.
+This is of course true for any soup, not only the Russian-style Frikadelki.

 At this point my pot is full, it has a little over 5 liters (5.5qt) of liquid.
 It is still boiling softly.

-I will now cut the pepper in small cubes and add to the boiling liquid.
+I will now cut the pepper into small cubes and add it to the boiling liquid.
 Allow it to boil until ready.